Digital Corps Volunteers

 You can do a whole lot in one day!
 A website can be a game-changing tool for activists.

-create lasting relationships with fellow volunteers and the groups you’ll be supporting.
+Create lasting relationships with fellow volunteers and the groups you’ll be supporting.

 Frequently Asked Questions

-The Out in Tech Digitals Corps connects our members to LGBTQ+ activists around the world to build tem WordPress.com websites.
+The Out in Tech Digitals Corps connects our members to LGBTQ+ activists around the world to build them WordPress.com websites.
 The “build” days take place four times a year on a Saturday from 9am to 5pm, and you can learn about these opportunities by joining our list-serv (click on subscribe on the header).

 You’re placed in a team of 5 and have the whole day to build the site, with ample information provided to you.
 The organizations get a free WordPress.com website, free domain, free hosting, and 24/7 customer support (along with a free premium theme).

 These events have traditionally taken place in New York City and San Francisco, but we are exploring ways for other cities to get involved!
 As of April 2018, 50+ websites have been built for 30 countries around the world.